 For more information, see the EME specification.

 Video Decoding and Display

-After decrypting a video, it needs to be decoded and displayed to the user without exposing the decrypted, decoded, or the raw frames.
-The CDM (Content Decryption Module) plays a vital role in preventing data leaks because it is the first point of contact for/with the decrypted data.
+After decrypting a video, it must be decoded and displayed to the user without exposing the decrypted, decoded, or raw frames.
+The CDM (Content Decryption Module) is vital in preventing data leaks because it is the first point of contact for/with the decrypted data.